CyberPoison/sentinel-cli-dvpn/README.md

 ```

 ### INFO
-Please ensure that you select one option between <gigabytes> and <hours>.
+Please ensure that you select one option between `<gigabytes>` and `<hours>`.
 The unused option should be assigned a value of 0.

-Use: [https://map.sentinel.co/](https://map.sentinel.co/) to select your node
+Use: [https://map.sentinel.co/](https://map.sentinel.co/) to select your node if you want.

 ```
 sentinelcli tx node subscribe \